stackrox/stackrox/README.md

  **Credentials for the 'admin' user can be found in the `./deploy/k8s/central-deploy/password` file.**

-**Note:** This password is encrypted and you will not be able to alter the Kubernetes secret manually.
+**Note:** While the password file is stored in plaintext, in Kubernetes StackRox the password is encrypted (or Central) and you will not be able to alter the secret and log into StackRox.
+If you lose the password, and access to the platform. you will have to redeploy.

 </details>